 Reading is wonderful.
 You don't need us to tell you that.
-Diving into someone else's exciting and exotic narrative.
-Learning new words and concepts, and carrying them around in your pocket like a new superpower.
+Diving into someone else's story.
+Learning new words, thinking new thoughts, and carrying them around in your pocket like a superpower.
 Find the right book, and it's all consuming.
-Find your favourite book, and you'll forever remember where you were when you started, if not finished it, and the various accoutrements that went with it.
-Be it the swallow-you-up chair, the giant mug of probably-lukewarm tea, or the candle that pricked the atmosphere and amplified it.
+Find your favourite book, and you'll forever remember where you were when you started, if not finished it, and the accoutrements that went with it.
+Be it the swallow-you-up chair, mug of probably-lukewarm tea, or the candle that pricked the atmosphere and amplified it.

-Voracious readers may be able to read on baby-laden budget airlines, or bustling commutes, but others require a dimly-lit, monastically-silent sanctuary.
-Yes, the ritual of a book and candle is a good one.
-And before you ask, no, you needn't do anything as contrived as tenuously pair a genre with the oils and ingredients - which isn't to say that this entire process is pointless, merely that NO-ONE has time for that.
+Voracious readers may be able to read on baby-laden aeroplanes, or bustling commutes (we should be so lucky), but others require a dimly-lit, monastically-silent sanctuary.
+Yes, candles and books are harmonic bedfellows, and no, before you ask, you needn't do anything as contrived as tenuously pair a genre with the scent of a candle - which isn't to say that this entire process is pointless, merely that NO-ONE has time for that.
+Even now.

-It's tricky to crack a rose scent without it feeling a) synthetic b) predictable, but this has done just that.
+It's tricky to crack a rose scent without it feeling synthetic and/or predictable, but this has done just that.
 Tumbling roses with woodsy notes from the vine - just like the pot, actually.

 This will drop your shoulders an inch, which is as good a prescription as any for a book that's making you bite your nails with worry.
 It's less spa-like than it's older siblings, but is just as delectable, and oh, it has three. whole. wicks.

 Not half as dramatic as its exterior would have you believe, but in the very best way.
 Dry and bracing, yes, but laced with soothing whiffs of honey.
 A rather nice toothbrush holder afterwards, too.